DD2480-group4-22/assignment3/README.md

 ### Jacob

 ### Nelly
+My own manually implemented coverage tool is not as detailed as using clover.
+This is since in clover you can see what specific testing-methods reach each branch and how many times.
+This can not be seen with mine but only if the branches have been reached, since it is a boolean array.
+The @AfterClass also only checks after all the tests in that file, but there are other tests in other files that could be executed after printCoveragePeek().
+I still get the same results as with clover with what branches have been reached.

 ### Oskar
 I added five new test cases for skipUnquotedValue in (/gson/src/main/java/com/google/gson/stream/JsonReader.java).
 Each one of the tests covers a new branch that was not covered before.